 If the other players manage to figure out what the person is acting out, that person has to pay a forfeit.
 Sometimes, the game is played with partnerships, two players acting out a scene together.
 If using partnerships, give the partners a couple of minutes to talk over what they're going to do in private before the game begins.

 The object of the game is for groups of players to create a scene for other players to interpret without moving or speaking.
 You'll need a large group of people to play this game well.
-Six people is about the minimum you would need in order to play.
+Six people is about the minimum you would need in order to play, but it's better with more.
 The rules come from Victorian Parlor Games by Patrick Beaver, pp. 51-52.

 Start by dividing the players into at least two groups of about three or four people, possibly more, depending on the number of people you have.
 One of the groups is left alone in a room to choose a scene to portray for the others.

 The scene can be anything as long as the other players are likely to be familiar with it.
 Possible themes are historical events (like Washington crossing the Delaware), scenes from books (like the "Please, sir, I want some more" scene from Oliver Twist), or Biblical references (like Moses parting the Red Sea).
 During the Victorian Era, classical scenes and Shakespearian scenes were popular.
 As long as they are concepts that the other players would have heard described, seen represented in paintings or performances, or read about before and would stand a chance of recognizing, they will work.
 If the other players aren't interested in history, for instance, pick something more familiar, like scenes from popular fairy tales or nursery rhymes (or movies or tv shows for a more modern version of the game).